Sonny & Cher: 1970-1977: TV success, Cher goes solo and divorce

 Bono launched his own show, The Sonny Comedy Revue, in the fall of 1974, retaining the "Sonny and Cher" troupe of comedians and writers.
 Cher also announced plans to star in a new variety series of her own.
 Critics predicted that Bono would be the big winner with a solo comedy vehicle, and held little hope for Cher's more musical showcase.
 After only six weeks, however, Bono's show was abruptly canceled.

 The Cher show debuted as an elaborate, all-star television special on February 16, 1975, featuring Flip Wilson, Bette Midler, and special guest Elton John.
 Cloris Leachman and Jack Albertson both won Emmy Awards for their appearances as guest-stars a few weeks later, and the series received four additional Emmy nominations that year.
 The first season ranked in the Top 25 of the year-end ratings.

 Sonny and Cher's divorce was finalized on June 26, 1975.
+During the divorce proceedings, Cher discovered that Bono had structured their business affairs in a way that left her with little ownership or financial control.
+Cher Enterprises, the corporation through which their earnings were handled, was 95% owned by Bono and 5% by their attorney, Irwin Spiegel, despite the company bearing Cher's name.
+Cher was an employee of the corporation rather than an owner and was contractually restricted from working independently without Bono's involvement.
+Cher later recalled that she could not access money earned by the company or sign checks without Bono or Spiegel's authorization.
+The arrangement left Cher financially dependent on Bono and unable to pursue work independently without his approval.

-As a result, they went their separate ways until Cher attended the opening of one of Bono's restaurants in something of a reconciliation.
+They went their separate ways until Cher attended the opening of one of Bono's restaurants in something of a reconciliation.
 The Sonny & Cher Show returned in 1976, even though they were no longer married (the duo "reunited" with a humorous handshake).
 In 1976, Mego Toys also released a line of toys and dolls, in the likeness of Sonny & Cher.
 The release of these fashion dolls coincided with the popularity of The Sonny & Cher Show.
 By 1977, the variety television genre was falling out of fashion, the show ended, and Sonny and Cher finally parted ways for good.